The Wrong Currency

 I believe many people feel this way.
 People stuck in productivity mills who sense that their real strength lies elsewhere.
 Who could contribute something that can’t be measured in hours or revenue.
 But the world has no form for that.

 The question “What am I worth if I don’t perform?” is the wrong question.
 Not because there’s no answer.
 But because “perform” is the wrong verb.
 The right question would be: What do I contribute?
-And then it goes quiet.
-Not because there’s no answer.
-But because the answer comes in a language most people have forgotten.
+It took me a long time before I could even ask that.
+The answer doesn’t sound like a resume.
+More like the teacher who said: You’re ok.
+You can’t say that at a networking event.
+But it’s the more honest question.